Cynicarlos/HiMA/README.md

 ```
 python train.py --config=configs/sony.yaml
 ```
-The results should be similar.
+The results should be similar but the training time is longer for Muon.

 For other datasets, just change the ```config```.